markjwood/OOP-Game-Show-App/README.md

 ## Personalization
 I changed the colors of disabled keys on the onscreen keyboard, to make it more apparent that they are disabled.
 I also added a red border-color to those disabled keys.

+Additionally, I added a `transform: scale(1.25)` to the buttons on hover/focus.